Azure/azure-iot-middleware-freertos/demo/doc/sample_on_linux.md

     cat /etc/default/isc-dhcp-server
     ```

-1. Run sample with interface (veth1).
+## Run sample with interface (veth1)

 *Note: edit FreeRTOSConfig.h  and configNETWORK_INTERFACE_TO_USE to index of veth1.
-User can find index by running sample once and it print index of all the interface.*
+User can find index by running sample once and it prints the index of all the interfaces.*

-1. Run.

     ```bash
     sudo ./build/sample_azure_iot_embedded_sdk